SFDO-Tooling/CumulusCI/docs/concepts.rst

 ``force-app`` (or ``src``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The main body of the project's code and metadata lives in the default package directory, which is the ``force-app`` directory for Salesforce DX-format projects and the ``src`` directory for Metadata API-format projects. ``force-app`` defines what's included when you release a managed package from your CumulusCI project.
-(Or when you release an unlocked package; or if you're not releasing a package at all but running the ``deploy`` task to get the metadata into an org in unmanaged form.)
+(Or when you release an unlocked package, or if you're not releasing a package at all but running the ``deploy`` task to get the metadata into an org in unmanaged form.)

 ``orgs`` directory
 ^^^^^^^^^^^^^^^^^^

 The ``.json`` files found in the ``orgs`` directory define the Salesforce DX org configurations that are available to the project.
-See the :doc:`Manage Scratch Org<scratch_orgs>` for more information.
+See :doc:`Manage Scratch Orgs<scratch_orgs>` for more information.

 ``datasets``
 ^^^^^^^^^^^^

-Each project can have one or more ``datasets``: on-disk representations of record data that can be inserted into Salesforce orgs, and that can also be modified and re-captured during the evolution of the project.
+Each project can have one or more datasets: on-disk representations of record data that can be inserted into Salesforce orgs, and that can also be modified and re-captured during the evolution of the project.
 Datasets are stored in the ``datasets`` directory.
 Learn more about datasets in :doc:`Automate Data Operations`.

 ``robot``